We need pollinators

 Bees and other pollinators play a crucial role in nature and in crop pollination to produce the food we eat.
-Sadly, as a result of disease, modern farming practices and the use of insecticides and herbicides, honeybees and other pollinators are under threat.
-The Honeybee Project at Tŷ Hyll raises awareness of these fascinating creatures, and inspires all of us to do what they can to help them.
+Sadly, as a result of disease, modern farming practices and the use of insecticides and herbicides, many pollinators are under threat.
+The Honeybee Project at Tŷ Hyll raises awareness of one group of these fascinating creatures, and inspires all of us to do what they can to help them.

 The Honeybee Room